-To ensure ABP keeps its Modern Slavery agenda at the forefront of our People Strategy we have defined clear aims and measurable KPIs that are incorporated in site and business unit objectives.
+To ensure the ABP Modern Slavery agenda at the forefront of our People Strategy despite the current challenges around labour and post pandemic, we have re-defined clear aims and measurable KPIs that are incorporated in site and business unit objectives.
+These are:

-To embed ABP UK values and policy relating to tackling the threat of modern slavery and exploitation across the business;

-To take a pro-active and visible approach to mitigate the threat, risk and harm of modern slavery and exploitation;

-To develop and implement a framework of risk assessment, compliance and accountability to identify and maintain best practice;

-To support the retention and wellbeing of employees through improving the working and social environment via regular worker interviews and 'worker's voice' mechanisms;

-Improved levels of engagement leading to improved productivity.
+- To embed ABP UK values and policy relating to tackling the threat of modern slavery and exploitation across the business; - To take a pro-active and visible approach to mitigate the threat, risk and harm of modern slavery and exploitation; - To develop and implement a framework of risk assessment, compliance and accountability to identify and maintain best practice; - To support the retention and wellbeing of employees through improving the working and social environment via regular worker interviews and 'worker's voice' mechanisms; - Improved levels of engagement leading to improved productivity.